sauliusdainys/docs/README.md

 - **Pay-per-use** – consumer pays for each write/request/reply when accessing data services.
 This model works for contracts which need data on as-needed basis.
 Fee can be measured either per call or per byte.
 - **Pay-per-batch** – typically for long term data services where consumer pre-pays for a batch of messages (or bytes) which covers data, validation, intermediary and gas.
 It works very much like a pre-paid &quot;charge card&quot; where a service fee gets automatically deducted as data services are rendered to the underlying smart contract.
 Consumers must periodically replenish the &quot;charge card&quot; with more tokens or contract expires and stream terminates.
 Batches can be measured as the total number of calls or messages or total number of bytes.

-A pricing model is specified in the SDC (smart data contract) which outlines the terms of service between consumers and data services.
+Pricing model is specified in the SDC (smart data contract) which outlines the terms of service between consumers and data services.
+Each pricing model should include the following parameters:
+- **Unit of measure** -- such as byte, response
+- **Price per unit** -- total units of specific currency ot tokens per specified unit of measure
+- **Price asset** -- ETH, BTC, LTC or other
+- **Settlement Frequency** -- time frequency at which payments are settled (paid out)

+### Proposed Pricing Model for Oracles and Routers

+Services privided by oracles and routers are typically based on volume of data either measured by number of bytes or messages (response) served to data consumers.
+Thus a standard pricing model based on data volume should be sufficient.
+Other pricing models can be introduced (derived) from the base pricing model.

+### Proposed Pricing Model for Data Lakes

+Data lakes introduce another service dimension -- data retenion, which defines how long data is stored within the data lake before it can be discarded.
+Therefore data lake pricing model should base be based not only on volume of data but also retention measured in unit of time.

 ## Reputation Scores (Karma)